kamerynjw/kamerynjw.github.io/teaching/2018/math244.md

 Announcements
 -------------

 * (11/20) I will be letting you make up two of the problems on the midterm, namely numbers 3 and 6.
 The problems are [here]({{ page.url }}make-up-problems.pdf).
 You can see the grades for these problems, given by your student ID, [here]({{ page.url }}make-up-scores.pdf).
 If you wish to make up the problems, turn in your solutions on Monday, November 25 and I will grade them, replacing your current scores for the problems.
+However, for the make up problems you will only be able to get up to 80% of the maximum partial scores for them, namely 12 for number 3 and 8 for number 6.

 * (11/14) [Here]({{ page.url }}formula-sheet.pdf) is the formula sheet I will be giving you for the in-class portion of the second midterm.
 (If there is something I told you that you didn't need to memorize which isn't on the formula sheet, then maybe it's not on the in-class portion...)